Cupeño: American occupation

 In observing the Cupeño's living conditions in 1846, W. H. Emory, a brevet major with the United States Army Corps of Engineers, described the Indians as being held in a state of serfdom by Warner, and as being ill-treated.
 In 1849, Warner was arrested by the American forces for consorting with the Mexican government and was taken to Los Angeles.

 In 1851, because of several issues of conflict, Antonio Garra, a Yuma Indian living at Warner's Ranch, tried to organize a coalition of various southern California Indian tribes to drive out all of the European Americans.
-His 'Garra Revolt' failed, and the settlers executed Garra.
-The Cupeño had attacked Warner and his ranch, burning some buildings.
-They lost structures at their settlement of Kúpa, too.
-Warner sent his family to Los Angeles, but continued to operate the ranch with the help of others.

 Forced eviction

 Following European contact but prior to the time of their eviction, the Cupeños sold milk, fodder, and craftwork to travelers on the Southern Immigrant Trail and passengers on the stagecoaches of the Butterfield Overland Mail, that stopped at Warner's Ranch and passed through the valley.
 The women made lace and took in laundry, which they washed in the hot springs.
 The men carved wood and manufactured saddle pads for horses.
 They also raised cattle and cultivated 200 acre of land.
 In 1880, after numerous suits and countersuits, European-American John G. Downey acquired all titles to the main portion of Warner's Ranch.

 In 1892, Downey, the former governor of California and owner of the ranch since 1880, began proceedings to evict the Cupeño from the ranch property.
 Legal proceedings continued until 1903, when the court ruled in Barker v.
 Harvey against the Cupeño.
 The United States government offered to buy new land for the Cupeño, but they refused.
 In 1903, Cecilio Blacktooth, Cupeño chief at Agua Caliente, said: "If you give us the best place in the world, it is not as good as this.
 This is our home.
 We cannot live anywhere else; we were born here, and our fathers are buried here."